Updated constraints on axion-like particles from temporal information in supernova SN1987A gamma-ray data: Summary and outlook

 With this said, future work lies in improving the ALP emission predictions from supernova modelling.
 Future nearby supernovae, such as the one predicted for the red supergiant Betelgeuse, will provide significantly more data and a drastically improved sensitivity to the ALP-photon coupling~\cite[e.g.][]{1609.02350,1702.02964}.
 Given that even the limited amount of SN1987A data leads to some of the strongest constraints on ALPs to date, this presents an exciting prospect.
 In such an event, the more detailed computation, analysis framework, and software code presented here will hopefully prove useful for probing ALP couplings across many orders of magnitude in ALP mass.

 \acknowledgments

-We thank Joerg Jaeckel, Manuel Meyer, and Edoardo Vitagliano for helpful discussions, and Werner Collmar and Gerald H.\ Share for their efforts in trying to recover additional SMM/GRS data.
-We also acknowledge contributions by Csaba Bal\'azs and Marie Lecroq during an earlier, related project (see ref.~\cite{2205.13549}), and Tom\'as Gonzalo for suggesting the name for our software code.
-SH was supported by the \textit{Deutsche Forschungsgemeinschaft} (DFG) through the Collaborative Research Center TRR~257 under Grant 396021762 - TRR~257.
+We thank Joerg Jaeckel, Manuel Meyer, and Edoardo Vitagliano for helpful discussions, Werner Collmar and Gerald H.\ Share for their efforts in trying to recover additional SMM/GRS data, and Eike M\"uller for helpful discussions and sharing ALP production rates from photon coalescence for comparison.
+We also acknowledge contributions by Csaba Bal\'azs and Marie Lecroq during an earlier, related project (see ref.~\cite{2205.13549}), the anonymous referee for helpful comments to improve the clarity of our manuscript, and Tom\'as Gonzalo for suggesting the name for our software code.
+SH was supported by the \textit{Deutsche Forschungsgemeinschaft} (DFG) through the Collaborative Research Center TRR~257 under Grant 396021762.
 Parts of this work are based on LS's BSc thesis.
+We made use of the \code{BibCom} tool~\cite{bibcom}.